 The probe is also equipped with a hazard-avoidance algorithm to dodge the craters on the far side.
 The relay satellite, while making this project feasible, also delays the communication.
 The distance that the radio signals have to travel is very long, significantly disrupting the synchrony between the probe and the ground control.
 Due to this, the hazard-avoidance algorithm is very important; it analyses the land topography and the risks associated with landing at a given spot.

 Chang’e 4 is set to explore the moon with a lot of cameras to send back pictures of the lunar surface.
 It is also set to conduct an experiment called “lunar biosphere”, in which plants will be artificially grown on the moon.
 They will be given soil and water, but the goal of the experiment is to see how other lunar factors play into seed germination and plant growth.
 A low-frequency radio spectrometer on the probe collects data regarding the intensity of the sun’s rays.
 On Earth, it is possible to study the sun’s emission spectrum to an extent, but extending this to the moon will allow researchers to study the emission spectrum in ways that were never possible.

-This is “absolutely a significant step,” James Head, a planetary scientist at Brown University in Providence.
+This is “absolutely a significant step,” James Head, a planetary scientist at Brown University.
 Astronomers around the world took to online forums to explain their excitement with this project.
 It will be interesting to see how the new data for the far side will affect our understanding of Earth, the moon, the sun, and the universe.